From Mountain Top to Your Tap

 Drinking water supplied to Nevada Irrigation District (NID) customers continues to meet and exceed state and federal public health standards, based on testing results that serve as the basis for the District's Water Quality Report.

-The report, also known as the Consumer Confidence Report, summarizes NID’s water quality monitoring and testing programs for the 2019 calendar year.
-The information focuses on water supplied through the Elizabeth L. George, Loma Rica, Lake Wildwood, Lake of The Pines, North Auburn and water treatment plants.
-Read more about the 2019 report.
+The report, also known as the Consumer Confidence Report, summarizes NID’s water quality monitoring and testing programs for the 2021 calendar year.
+The information focuses on water supplied through the Elizabeth L. George, Loma Rica, Lake Wildwood, Lake of The Pines, North Auburn water treatment plants.

 Rain and Snowfall Data